MicrosoftDocs/VBA-Docs/api/Excel.DefaultWebOptions.SaveHiddenData.md

 # DefaultWebOptions.SaveHiddenData property (Excel)

- **True** if data outside of the specified range is saved when you save the document as a web page.
-This data may be necessary for maintaining formulas. **False** if data outside of the specified range is not saved with the web page.
+ **True** if data outside of the specified range is saved when you save the document as a webpage.
+This data may be necessary for maintaining formulas. **False** if data outside of the specified range is not saved with the webpage.
 The default value is **True**.
 Read/write **Boolean**.

 ## Syntax